 Please note: Adventure campers will ONLY receive emails on Mondays and Fridays as they are away on their trip the remainder of the week.

-No emails are delivered after Friday 1:00 p.m. unless your camper is staying over for a multi-week session.
+No emails are delivered after Friday 1:00 p.m. unless your camper is in a multi week session or participating in stayover.

 All emails are limited to 50 lines.